intelops/website/content/english/blog/failed-pixie-deployment-on-civo-kubernetes.md

 Pixie is a great platform for monitoring telemetry data from your Kubernetes cluster.
 It provides both UI dashboards and a command-line interface.
 However, when trying to deploy Pixie on your Civo Kubernetes cluster, you might run into an error in which your Pixie deployment cannot gather data from your cluster.
-This results in an empty dashboard, and an error `Table 'http_events' not found`.
+This results in an empty dashboard, and an error: `Table 'http_events' not found`.
 This post covers how to deploy Pixie on Civo Kubernetes and how to fix this error.
 ________________